Ensoniq MR61

-The Ensoniq MR61 is a 61-key music workstation synthesizer that Ensoniq released in 1996.
+The Ensoniq MR61 & MR76 are a 61-key & 76 key music workstation synthesizer that Ensoniq released in 1996.
 It features a 16-track sequencer, digital effects, and several hundred onboard sounds or patches.

 This music workstation got rid of some previous classical Ensoniq features, such as polyphonic after-touch (replacing it with a mono version) and full sound editability.
 Its concept of usage was also radically different from previous Ensoniq keyboards, such as the TS-10.
 The machine's operating system was created with numerous operational and MIDI software bugs.
 An updated OS chip that resolved these issues was created and is still available from third-party vendors.
 Most problems were compensated for by an improved 64-note polyphony, high quality 24-bit effects and a quick (but not fully editable) sequencer.
 The addition of the Idea Pad, which was essentially a MIDI capture buffer, allowed the user to quickly move anything recently played on the MIDI keyboard, including pitch-bend, mod, and MIDI real-time controllers to a track in the sequencer.

 While the direct sample loading facilities of the previous TS/ASR models were lost, a rare add-on card, called the MR-Flash, allowed the MR/ZR keyboards to load up to 4 mebibytes of samples into permanent flash ROM, via floppy disk drive.
 However, no sample library import facilities were offered, so existing ASR/TS owners couldn't use their sample files on the new machine.
 A drum machine with pro-quality mixable preset patterns, benefited from the unusually large internal drum sounds library (approx. 700 samples) and was integrated with the sequencer, but it was impossible to create patterns inside the machine.
 Instead, a program that allowed a user to create drum patterns on PC was developed, thus allowing the user to create numerous rhythms that could be loaded onto disk and work within the fluid drum machine and all aspects of the keyboard.